-where $c=(i,x_i,x_i')$ indexes a deviation constraint and $i(c)$ denotes its associated agent, cf. \Cref{eq:ccce_equiv}.
-Geometrically, the CC-CE constraints \Cref{eq:ccceDef} translate the facets of the classical correlated equilibrium polytope ($m_c(z)\leq 0$) by an uncertainty margin ($q(\alpha)\sigma_{i(c)}$).
-Let $z^\star$ be an optimal solution for \Cref{eq:coordProb}.
-Then some incentive constraints may become active and restrict the achievable coordination performance, where we define the active set as $\mathcal{A} := \{c \mid g_c(z^\star;\alpha,\sigma_{i(c)}) = 0\}$.
+where $c=(i,x_i,x_i')$ indexes a deviation constraint and $i(c)$ denotes its associated agent.
+Geometrically, the deviation constraints \Cref{eq:ccceDef} contract the feasible region defined by the nominal deviation constraints in \Cref{eq:ceDef} by the recommendation-weighted uncertainty margin $q(\alpha)\sigma_{i(c)}\pi_c$.
+This contraction can make some deviation constraints active at the optimal coordination solution and thereby limit the achievable system performance.

-For $c\in\mathcal A$, the condition $m_c(z^\star)+q(\alpha)\sigma_{i(c)}=0$ highlights the role of the uncertainty margin $q(\alpha)\sigma_{i(c)}$, which shifts the nominal constraint $m_c(z)\le0$ inward, as illustrated in \Cref{fig:geometry}.
-The magnitude of $q(\alpha)\sigma_{i(c)}$ therefore reflects how strongly uncertainty displaces the feasible set from the nominal equilibrium boundary.
-Large values indicate that the constraint is likely driven by uncertainty in the cost information, whereas small values suggest that the bottleneck primarily reflects the underlying game structure.
+Let $z^\star$ solve the CC-CE problem, and define the active set $\mathcal{A}:=\{c \mid g_c(z^\star;\alpha,\sigma_{i(c)})=0\}$.
+For $c\in\mathcal A$, the condition $m_c(z^\star)+q(\alpha)\sigma_{i(c)}\pi_c=0$ shows how the active constraint balances the nominal deviation margin and the uncertainty-induced contraction, as illustrated in \Cref{fig:geometry}.
+The margin $q(\alpha)\sigma_{i(c)}\pi_c$ indicates how strongly uncertainty contributes to the restriction imposed by the active constraint.
+Large margins indicate that uncertainty in cost information contributes strongly to the active constraint, whereas small margins suggest that the restriction is more strongly shaped by the underlying nominal game structure.